Frequently Asked Questions

 Q: Who will my adviser be?

-Those admitted in the fall semester are admitted at large and choose an advisor after arriving on campus and interviewing with professors who have openings for new students.
+Those admitted to the PhD program in the fall semester are admitted at large and choose an advisor after arriving on campus and interviewing with professors who have openings for new students.
+Students admitted to the MS program are assigned an academic adviser at the beginning of their first semester.
 Spring applicants are only admitted at the request of a MatSE faculty member.

 Q: Where should I send my application documents?